contentreactor/craft-ck-configs/README.md

 ## Installation

-You can install this plugin from the Plugin Store or with Composer.
+You can install this plugin with Composer.

-#### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “ContentReactor CK Configs”.
-Then press “Install”.

 #### With Composer